phelluy/trsltx/README.md

 # trsltx
-Tools for automatic translation of texts written with LaTeX
+Tools for automatic translation of texts written with LaTeX.

 You need first to get a valid API key from [https://textsynth.com/](https://textsynth.com/) and put it in a file named `api_key.txt` in the working directory or in an environment variable by